The Construction of Angkor Wat

 The venerable lord Guru Cri Divakarapandita from the region of Vnur Dnan, in the district of Sadya of the sect of Karamantara, third category, trained in reveal knowledge (from his) youth never ceased to learn and to teach all the sacred texts (agama) and to practice asceticism.

 Unfortunately, the passage does provide only a sketchy background about his origin.
 However we know that The locality of Vnur Dnan was located at Phnom Sandak where Divakara apparently settled in, by another inscription that was found at the region.
 His presence in the Angkorean court is mentioned next during the reign of Udayadityavarman II.

 In the reign of SM Cri Udayadityavarmadeva, who ascended the throne in 972 caka (1050 AD) when the king erected the KA Suvarnalinga.
 For the purpose of worshipping, the venerable lord Guru Cri Divakarapandita was invited to officiate.

 It is important to note that Udayadityavarman II was crowned by his guru Jayendrapandita whose family from Stok Koh Thom had sole ownership of the Devaraja ritual.
-Divakara on the other hand who was at the time very young, might just hold a minor position at first.
-Nevertheless, the inscription conveys next that his career would pick-up fast after he was promoted to the rank of president of rites for the Angkorean King.
+On the other hand, Divakara who was at the time very young might just hold a minor position at first.
+Nevertheless, the inscription conveys next that his career would pick-up fast as he was soon promoted to the rank of president of rites for the Angkorean King.

 In the reign of SM Cri Udayadityavarmadeva, the venerable lord Guru Cri Divakarapandita was invited to (takes over the duties of) president (pradhana), with the rank of precedence in the fourth category.